 This will generate a set of statistical values that will now be available for all numeric fields in other algorithms.

-If you double click on the Channel network algorithm to modify it, as we did in the last lesson, you will see now that you have other options apart from the numeric input that you added.
+If you edit the Channel network algorithm, as we did in the last lesson, you will see now that you have other options apart from the numeric input that you added.